 In Part 1 of this series, we built a minimal LLM inference pipeline on Apple Silicon using MLX Swift.
 In Part 2, we quantized a model from scratch and saw how 4-bit precision makes billion-parameter models tractable on a phone.

-This article takes a different angle.
+This article introduces MLX Embedders, specifically the MLXEmbedders Swift library, and takes a different angle.
 Instead of generating text, we are going to encode meaning.

 1. Embeddings vs. Large Language Models